Owen Vaughan Hanner

 How do you support yourself as an undiscovered musician?

 I reduce my consumption and expenses and live very simply so as to still have time for art.
 I make all the sacrifices, and still it can be hard to find time these days.
 This is why your donations help so much: the money doesn’t go to a contracted musician with label support.
 It goes to someone with gifts and vision only.
 Every cent makes my dream more possible.
-You are the rain, and you can choose which seeds you’d like to see flourish.
+You are as the rain, and you can choose which seeds you’d like to see flourish.

 How do you mesh your dreams with reality?
 Aren’t they poles apart?